 Attitude is a set of beliefs, ideas, and behavioral tendencies towards the objects, events, or other people.
 Attitude can be positive or negative and can be influenced by a number of different factors, some of them are listed below:

 - Family has a very important role in developing one’s attitude towards certain things.
 For example, if one’s family and parents are highly qualified in academics, the person will develop a positive attitude towards studies.

-- Psychological factors like beliefs, ideas, culture and surrounding environment.
+- Psychological factors like beliefs, ideas, culture and the surrounding environment.
 For example, if a child starts believing that his parents are always scolding him, he is going to develop a negative attitude towards his parents.

 - Society: If something is considered to be wrong in one’s society, the person will eventually develop a negative attitude towards it.